jnccd/discord-bot/README.md

 Command        | Description
 ---------------|--------------
 edit | This is a little more advanced command which allows you to chain together functions that were made specific for this command.
-Shortcut: **°-**
-For more information just type **°edit**.
+For more information type **°edit**.
 9ball | Decides your fate
 animalCrossing | Finds an animal crossing npc bf | Brainfuck Interpreter